Xing Yong

 Xing Yong (died 223), courtesy name Zi'ang, was a government official of the state of Cao Wei during the Three Kingdoms period of China.
 He previously served under the warlord Cao Cao in the late Eastern Han dynasty.
+Having fled to the far north in the early parts of the civil war, he became known for his honesty and virtue, and would serve in instructional roles for two of Cao Cao's sons.

 Early life

 Xing Yong was from Mo County (鄚縣), Hejian Commandery (河間郡), which is located south of present-day Xiong County, Hebei.
 In his early years, he was nominated as a xiaolian (civil service candidate) by his home commandery and offered the position of an assistant official under the Minister over the Masses (司徒).
 However, he rejected the offer, changed his name, and moved to Youbeiping Commandery (右北平郡; around present-day Tangshan, Hebei), where he met and befriended Tian Chou and travelled around with him.